blackbrown57/crossword-generator2/README.md

 8. Edit crossword.js, again, replace the alue of the variable "answerPrefix" with the six characters.
 9. Reload the page with the altered crossword.js Verify if you change a character at the end of a word and then change it back, that you get a "You Win!!" message.
 10. Edit crossword.js again, and replace the grid with the answers with the grid without the answers.
-11.Reload the page and do final testing.
+11. Reload the page and do final testing.

 Note: The fine print at the bottom of the generated HTML has a link to a pdf version of the empty crossword.
 You can either eliminate that text, or create your own pdf.